Siege of Puebla (1847)

-Following the Battle of Chapultepec, Santa Anna withdrew his forces from Mexico City, leading a portion in an attempt to take Puebla and cut off Scott's supply route from Veracruz.
-The Siege of Puebla began the same day Mexico City fell to Winfield Scott and lasted for 28 days before a relief force fought its way into the city.
+Following the Battle of Chapultepec, Santa Anna withdrew his forces from Mexico City, leading a portion in an attempt to take Puebla and cut off Winfield Scott's supply route from Veracruz.
+The siege of Puebla began the same day Mexico City fell to Scott and lasted for 28 days before a relief force fought its way into the city.

 Background

 General Winfield Scott had a series of garrisons posted along the route from Veracruz to Mexico City to protect his supply lines.
 One of these garrisons was posted at the city of Puebla, roughly two-thirds of the way to Mexico City from the coast.
 The garrison was commanded by Major Thomas Childs, serving as a brevet colonel.
 Childs had 500 soldiers to guard the city.
 After the fall of Mexico City, General Antonio López de Santa Anna renounced his presidency and split his forces, taking half of them to try to retake Puebla.
 General Joaquín Rea commanded the Mexican guerrilla forces in the area around Puebla.